MingSheng92/NMF/README.md

 # Projected Gradient for Non-Negative Matrix Factorization

+This is only an attempt to implement NMF algorithm proposed in C. Lin, <b>"Projected Gradient Methods for Nonnegative Matrix Factorization,"</b> in Neural Computation, vol. 19, no. 10, pp. 2756-2779, Oct.
+2007.
+doi: 10.1162/neco.2007.19.10.2756

 ## Introduction

 Non-Negative Matrix Factorization (NMF) is a group of unsupervised machine learning techniques which factors a multivariate dataset as the approximate product of two lower dimension matrices.
 NMF is widely applied in various fields such as astronomy, computer and recommender systems.
 In this project we are interested in implementing NMF algorithm and analyze the robustness of the algorithm when the dataset is contaminated by different types of noise.